patrickmelix/PLAMS/doc/source/cookbook/cookbook.rst

 Molecules from trajectories
 +++++++++++++++++++++++++++

-The coordinates of an MD trajectory can efficiently be obtained by creating an `RKFTrajectoryFile <../components/rkf.html#rkf-trajectory-files>`__ .
+The coordinates of an MD trajectory can efficiently be obtained by creating an :class:`~scm.plams.trajectories.rkffile.RKFTrajectoryFile`.
 To create an instance of RKFTrajectoryFile, simply pass the according ams.rkf file to it.
-In this example, the atomic coordinates and lattice vectors are read via RKFTrajectoryFile while the PLAMS Molecule function `get_center_of_mass() <../components/mol_api.html#scm.plams.mol.molecule.Molecule.get_center_of_mass>`__  to calculate the center of mass for every frame.
+In this example, the atomic coordinates and lattice vectors are read via RKFTrajectoryFile while the PLAMS Molecule function :func:`~scm.plams.mol.molecule.Molecule.get_center_of_mass` to calculate the center of mass for every frame.

 .. code-block:: python